How to Rebuild Your Marriage During a Separation

 Being separated from your spouse is scary.
 There is always the possibility that they enjoy their time away and that they will consider pursuing a divorce.

 However, this is not the time to be needy.
 Communication with your spouse is important during this time, but try to respect their space too.
 Do not bombard them with messages several times a day.
 You do not want to appear as being needy to the point that you are begging them to be back in your life.
+It is important to wait patiently for your spouse to reach out or make decisions, trusting that waiting can help both of you process your emotions.

 Instead, project yourself as a confident and independent individual.
 Make them feel that their decision is in their hands and you respect that.
+Rather than forcing the issue, consider waiting for the right time to reconnect, as waiting can be crucial for emotional healing and reconciliation.

 Do Not Rush